dmamur/elembert/README.md

 The 'Models' folder contains PCA-KMeans models and dictionary files.

+The main three notebooks are presented on the main page:
 - elembert_classification.ipynb: This is a general file for all datasets.
 By changing the dataset name, it is possible to perform classification training.
 The BERT module code is taken from https://keras.io/examples/nlp/masked_language_modeling/.

 - elembert_classification_matbench.ipynb: This notebook performs classification of the matbench dataset.